ellisonalves/learning-nodejs/readme.md

 - express - minimal and flexible nodejs web application framework.
 - express-load - library to load routes automatically
 - nodemon - utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
 - mysql - MysqlDriver for nodejs
+- body-parser - Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
+- method-override - Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.

 ** Running Project